 Guided by our algorithms and our beliefs in the value of a fully integrated treatment team, the use of measurements, and value of each “touch”, we have successfully improved the care for our patients who are engaged in Metricovery™ without requiring additional resources.

 Metricovery™ programs are currently active in Grand Junction, Glenwood Springs and Steamboat Springs.
 Mind Springs Health has additional clinics in various stages of development as we spread this approach throughout our 10 counties.
-All offices are expected to offer Phase-based Care by the end of 2019.
 The recognition and honor bestowed by receiving the Sherman Award has motivated us to explore how to share this approach other CMHCs across the U.S. Finally, current Medicaid funding does not provide financial incentives if patients get better quicker.
 In fact, there is no difference in funding if patients get better or not!
 Metricovery™ could provide an infrastructure for a ‘pay-for-performance’ strategy in which CMHCs would receive funding for achieving rapid recovery rates based on the principles of phase-based care.

 For information on how to activate the Metricovery™ care program in your organization or practice please contact Regional Director Kathy Capps at KCapps@MindSpringsHealth.org.